 Samsung is once again pushing HDR on a mobile device, offering more vibrance, brightness and contrast, just like it did on the Note 7 and the Galaxy Tab S3.
 It’s even touting the Mobile HDR Premium label on the S8 and S8 Plus.
 Here’s the (literally) unseen problem: HDR video content from Amazon, Netflix and others just isn’t here yet on mobile devices, only your 4K TV.

 The Galaxy S8 Plus is at least future-proofed for the HDR revolution.
 It’s not, however, bringing a 4K revolution to the palm of your hand.
-It sticks with the same Quad HD resolution as last year, and frankly we’re okay with that.
+It sticks with the same Quad HD resolution as the Galaxy S7/Galaxy S7 Edge, and frankly we’re okay with that.
 We’re even okay with it defaulting to Full HD 1080p as a battery-saving tactic.
 Quad HD is best saved for VR, when the screen is two inches from your face and even at that 2K-level resolution you’re sometime able to make out individual pixels (what’s called the screen door effect).

-We’re hoping that Samsung, solely for the purposes of VR, amps that up to 4K with the Galaxy Note 8 or S9 later this year or early next year.
+We’re hoping that Samsung, solely for the purposes of VR, amps that up to 4K with the Galaxy S9 later this year.
 For everyday use, Full HD actually looks good, and most people won’t be able to tell the difference.
 You could even tell them it’s 4K and they’ll readily believe you.

 Samsung’s curved Super AMOLED display makes it seem as if your app tiles and menus are falling off the sides of the screen as you scroll through your many app-filled homepages.
 It’s a neat effect that’s sure to attraction attention, and we're even happier with the gentler curve here – we’ve experienced fewer false touches than we did with the S7 Edge or any Samsung phone,. so if that’s been a problem for you with past device, consider it fixed.